-From your cozy “igloo” in northern Alaska, you gaze up through the window at a sky that dances with morphing, mystical colors.
+From your cozy “igloo” or "cube" in northern Alaska, you gaze up through the window at a sky that dances with morphing, mystical colors.
 It’s the famous Northern Lights, and experiencing this natural phenomenon from Borealis Basecamp is one of the most spectacular, unique ways to do it.

 Custom, Clear-Roofed Igloos